-The SCCN lab studies how humans recognize other people and acquire knowledge about them, using a combination of behavioral studies, computational models, and neuroimaging.
+The SCCN lab studies how humans recognize other people and acquire knowledge about them, as well as disorders of social cognition, using a combination of behavioral studies, computational models, and neuroimaging.
 Research is organized along the following main focus areas:

 In previous work, we have identified neural representations that encode information about the identity of a face, and about the identity of a person across different perceptual modalities.
-With Emily Schwartz, Craig Poskanzer and Katie O’Nell (and with the support of a NSF CAREER grant) we are currently using deep networks to study the computational mechanisms for the joint recognition of person identity and facial expressions.
-More broadly, we are interested in the perceptual mechanisms that compute the inputs needed for the acquisition of person knowledge.
+With Emily Schwartz, Hamed Karimi, Mo Zhou, Jianxin Wang, Christina Farmer and Nicholas Arangio (in collaboration with Avniel Ghuman, Arish Alreja and Mark Richardson, and with the support of a NSF CAREER grant) we are currently using deep networks to study the computational mechanisms for the recognition of face identity and facial expressions, and for the recognition of actions and bodies, from static and dynamic stimuli.

 We are interested in the cognitive and neural mechanisms with which knowledge about others is acquired and updated.
 With Hamed Karimi, Gabriel Fajardo, and Obinna Onyekachiuzoamaka we are studying how observers understand and predict the behavior of others, using inverse reinforcement learning (IRL) models and Bayesian Nonparametric models.
 With Minjae Kim and Tony Chen (in collaboration with Liane Young), we are investigating how we represent the traits of other famous people and of strangers for whom we only know a single behavior, and we are studying how representations of traits are updated taking into account the situations.